 The next stage of WRAP+ is the assessment stage, when an accepted applicant works with a case manager to arrange for and obtain mental health and/or chemical dependency assessments.
 Applicants will be required to sign a WRAP+ Release of Information at this stage and will also be eligible for certain categories of funding, including funding for the assessments and funding for monitoring services which would allow them to be released from jail.

-Case management through WRAP+ will be provided by a treatment court coordinator (for participants who are in treatment court) or a Winona Community Hub Community Connector (for participants who are not in treatment court).
-The referral to a case manager will be made by the Jail Intake Worker at the time you are accepted to WRAP+.
+Case management through WRAP+ will be provided by a treatment court coordinator (for participants who are in treatment court) or a Mental Health Practitioner (for participants who are not in treatment court).
+The Jail Social Worker will provide transitional case management services to individuals who apply for the program while incarcerated until a referral can be made to Treatment Court or a Mental Health Practitioner.
+The referral to your initial case manager will be made by the Jail Intake Worker at the time you are accepted to WRAP+.

 During the case management stage, the agencies and individuals involved in the participant’s case plan and in the recovery processes work together with the participant (and the people in his or her support system) to develop collaborative and comprehensive case plans or care coordination plans (collectively “case plans”).
 The case manager works directly with the participant to assist, adjust and monitor the case plan.